particle-iot/docs/src/content/datasheets/wi-fi/photon-2-argon-migration-guide.md

 ### Serial (UART)

+{{imageOverlay src="/assets/images/photon-2-argon-serial-comparison.svg" alt="Serial comparison" class="full-width"}}

 The primary UART serial (`Serial1`) is on the TX and RX pins on both the Photon 2 and Argon.
-There is no hardware flow control on this port on the Photon 2 or Argon.
+There is no hardware flow control on this port on the Photon 2, but there is on the Argon.

-The secondary UART serial (`Serial2`) is on different pins, however it does not conflict with the RGB LED, and also supports CTS/RTS hardware flow control.
+The secondary UART serial (`Serial2`) exists on the Photon 2 but not the Argon, and also supports CTS/RTS hardware flow control.
+This is recommended if you need serial with hardware flow control on the Photon 2.

 There is a third UART serial (`Serial3`) on the Photon 2 that also supports optional CTS/RTS hardware flow control.